Copyright © 2013 Trumpet Ministries, Inc. All Rights Reserved.

 We have noticed that we must be delivered from all worldliness, the lusts of our flesh and spirit, and our self-will.

-We have mentioned that we must trade our thinking, speaking, and acting for His thinking, speaking, and acting.
+We have mentioned that we must direct our thinking, speaking, and acting to conform to God’s will.

 We have said also that Jesus always is knocking at the door of our heart.
 He wants to bear our burdens and help us, but we must open the door and invite Him in.
 He dines on our obedience, love, and worship.
 We dine on His body and blood and His love.